Why Memory Control Can Make or Break Your Application

 When faced with such problems, you need tools that let you wrest control back from the garbage collector.
 One such tool in C# is the fixed keyword.
 It allows you to “pin” objects in memory, ensuring their address remains stable.
 This is invaluable for scenarios involving pointers, unmanaged APIs, or performance-critical operations.

-In this article, I’ll guide you through the ins and outs of the fixed keyword.
+I’ll guide you through the ins and outs of the fixed keyword.
 We’ll explore its functionality, best practices, and potential pitfalls.
-By the end, you’ll understand how—and when—to leverage this powerful feature effectively.
+By the end, you’ll understand how—and when—to use this powerful feature effectively.

 Understanding the fixed Keyword